mplogas/ecowitt-controller/README.md

+*so you found the hidden refactoring branch? sweet, follow me on this journey, there diagrams, api spec and mqtt spec. and a lot of almost working code.*

 ## Supported Devices

 ### Gateways
+- **GW3000**: The new one. yes i'm already using it.
 - **GW2000**: The GW2000 is a displayless console/gateway available since April 2022.
 It offers an extended range of functions, including a browser interface (WebUI) for display and configuration.
 It supports both Ethernet and WLAN connections, though it's recommended not to use both interfaces simultaneously to avoid blocking the web interface.
 The GW2000 firmware supports various sensors, including the WFC01 IoT sensor.
 - **GW1200**: This gateway supports bidirectional communication necessary for controlling intelligent components like switches and water valves.
 It supports a WebUI and also supports the WS View Plus app for configuration .
 - **GW1x00**: The GW1100 is similar to the GW1200 but does not support a WebUI and no subdevices.
 It is configured and displayed via the WS View Plus app.
 The GW1100 includes a temperature/humidity sensor for indoor measurements and supports local data display through applications like PWT (Personal Weather Tablet).